Neuro-iX/TractVRRandomization/README.md

 - Support for reproducible study setup

 ## Intended users
 This module is intended for study preparation and experimental management.
-It is not intended for routine clinical or professional tractography use.
+It is not intended for routine clinical or professional tractography use

 ## Dependencies
 - Python